 Review – URTH Square Filter Holder

-So, we were excited when they finally launched their Square Filter Holder along with many new products in July 2021.
-In particular, we wanted to test the 100mm Square Filter Holder as we wanted to see how well the rubber built-in gasket worked.
-We’ve never seen a holder that has a gasket built into the holder.
-Other brands usually attach these to the back of the ND Filter, and in the past, we’ve had to attach a NiSi Filters gasket to the back of some Gobe/Urth ND Filters to avoid light leaks when taking long exposures.
+So, we were thrilled when, in July 2021, they finally released their Square Filter Holder along with many new products in July 2021.
+We were especially interested in testing the 100mm Square Filter Holder to see how well the built-in rubber gasket performed.
+We have never encountered a holder with a gasket already integrated into it.
+Other brands usually attach these to the back of the Square ND Filter, and in the past, we’ve had to attach a NiSi Filters gasket to the back of some Gobe/Urth Square ND Filters to avoid light leaks when taking long exposures.

 In this review, we’ll also compare it to the NiSi Square Filter Holder, however, please keep in mind that we still have the original V5 NiSi Square Filter Holder.

 Urth, as usual, was kind enough to send us the 100mm Square Filter Holder for this review.
 Although we received the filter free of charge, this post is an unbiased review.
 Please read our disclaimer at the bottom of this post.